pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 - [Official Unity editor tutorials][unity_videos_link]: The official videos are great.
 You should take an afternoon to watch them all — we guarantee you that you will not lose your time.

-- [Unity Patterns][unitypatterns_link]: A fresh new site with great articles and tools.
-The tutorials about coroutines is a must-read if you are not familiar with the concept.

 # The first scene

 Let's start Unity.
 The first thing you will see is the project manager dialog.